JulienBe/lxone-odoo/README.md

 ### Defining the importation

 1. Create a new file in the serialization folder and write a new class inside it
-2. Have the class inherit from lx_data
+2. Have the class subclass lx_data
 3. Define an object_type to be the same as the MessageIdentifier in the standard XML header of the file you will receive from LX1
 4. Override the process method taking a pool, cr and the dict containing deserialized XML file contents as it's 3 parameters
 5. Use the data in the dict to update your Odoo instance